-Currently, I am a Senior Research and ARC DECRA Fellow in Justice & Legal Studies at RMIT University.
+Currently, I am Associate Professor in Criminology & Justice Studies at RMIT University.
 My research specialises in policy and prevention concerning violence against women, and lies at the intersections of gendered violence, justice and digital culture.

-Most recently I have been awarded a prestigious Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) in Criminology, which examines citizen-led justice and participation in crime and justice debates via social media.
-I am also co-Investigator on an Australian Criminology Research Council Grant: Responding to Revenge Pornography: The Scope, Nature and Impact of Australian Criminal Laws.
-My role on this project is to lead a quantitative component comprising Australia’s first national survey investigating the prevalence, nature and impacts of image-based sexual abuses.
+Most recently I have completed a prestigious Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) in Criminology (2016-2018), which examines citizen-led justice and participation in crime and justice debates via social media.
+I am also co-Investigator on several funded projects (with Drs Nicola Henry and Asher Flynn) examining image-based sexual abuse (commonly known as ‘revenge porn’) including Australia’s first national survey investigating the prevalence, nature and impacts of image-based sexual abuse.
+Previously, I have led an ARC Discovery Grant investigating technology-facilitated sexual violence and harassment (with Dr Nicola Henry, 2013 to 2015), which resulted in the 2017 book, Sexual Violence in a Digital Age (Palgrave).

-My first book ‘Sex, Power and Consent: Youth Culture and the Unwritten Rules’ which discusses young people’s negotiations of sexual consent is available from Cambridge University Press.
-A second book, ‘Domestic Violence: Australian Public Policy’ (co-authored with Dr Suellen Murray) is available from Australian Scholarly Publishing.
+My most recent book, Digital Criminology (2018, Routledge), examines crime and justice in a digital society through an interdisciplinary and critical lens.
+Meanwhile, my first book ‘Sex, Power and Consent: Youth Culture and the Unwritten Rules’ discusses young people’s negotiations of sexual consent and is available from Cambridge University Press (2010).
 I have also published in leading national and international journals including in Journal of Sociology, Youth Studies Australia, Australian & New Zealand Journal of Criminology, Violence Against Women and Social & Legal Studies.

 Please visit my publications page for a complete list.